mshanGithub/msbotframework/specs/botframework-activity/botframework-activity.md

 `A7745`: Senders MAY send entities not listed in the action definition in the [`entities`](#Entities) array in the activity root.
 Senders SHOULD NOT send these entities in the semnatic action.

 The `$instance` field carries metadata about the source of each entity.
 The keys of this object are identical to the entity names as peers.
-The values of each key is the corresponding instance metadata of type [entity instance](#Entity-instance).
+The values of each key is the corresponding instance metadata of type [`semanticEntityInstance`](#Semantic-entity-instance).

 `A7746`: Senders SHOULD include properties within `$instance` for any entities bearing instance metadata.